Isaaquito53/Tests_OpenGL/README.md

 - How to change keyMap of ImGui.

-- How to implement simple gravity sistem.
+- How to implement simple gravity system.

 - How to implement Phong light shader.

 - How to implement Materials and lighting maps with shaders.

+- How to implement a picking objects system

 ## Credits/References: